 If you get in an accident, the process for filing claims is similar across car insurance companies:

 - Call your insurance company as soon as possible after the accident.
-They will direct you on next steps.
+They will direct you on the next steps.

 - Gather the documentation needed to file your claim.
-Your insurance professional will provide you with this information, but it generally includes a “proof of claim” report and a copy of the police report.
+Your insurance professional can provide you with this information, but it generally includes a “proof of claim” report and a copy of the police report.